Last Updated: March 3, 2020

 - Client’s Content, and the use of Client’s Content as contemplated by these Terms, does not and will not: (i) infringe, violate, or misappropriate any third-party right, including any copyright, trademark, patent, trade secret, moral right, privacy right, right of publicity, or any other intellectual property or proprietary right; (ii) slander, defame, libel, or invade the right of privacy, publicity or other property rights of any other person; or (iii) cause PatientPop to violate any law or regulation.

 Client will retain exclusive ownership of all rights, title and interest in and to all Content which Client provides to PatientPop for the provision of the Services, subject to the rights granted to PatientPop herein.
 Upon termination or expiration of the Agreement, Client will own solely the domain name of the Provider Website; if the domain name was purchased and registered by PatientPop, PatientPop will take reasonable measures to assign the domain name to Client upon termination or expiration of this Agreement.
-If the domain name was purchased and registered by Client, Client will retain such ownership of the domain name.
+Upon termination or expiration of this Agreement, if the domain name was purchased and registered by Client, Client will retain such ownership of the domain name.
 For clarity, all other elements of the Provider Website, apart from any Content provided by Client, will be owned solely by PatientPop, and will not be retained by Client upon expiration or termination of this Agreement.

-PatientPop will retain exclusive ownership of all rights, title and interest in the Marketing Software (including, without limitation, any modifications, updates and developments provided hereunder), as well as any Content supplied by PatientPop in the provision of the Service, and any visual interfaces, graphics, design, compilation, information, data, computer code (including source code or object code), products, software, services, and any other elements of the Service, subject to the licenses granted herein.
+PatientPop will retain exclusive ownership of all rights, title and interest in the Practice Growth Platform (including, without limitation, any modifications, updates and developments provided hereunder), as well as any Content supplied by PatientPop in the provision of the Service, and any visual interfaces, graphics, design, compilation, information, data, computer code (including source code or object code), products, software, services, and any other elements of the Service, subject to the licenses granted herein.

 In connection with Client’s use of the Service and pursuant to PatientPop’s acceptance of the Order Form, Client will pay to PatientPop the applicable fees set forth in the Order Form.
-PatientPop reserves the right to change any of the fees at any time, provided that such changes will not take effect until a new Order Form has been executed and delivered to PatientPop by you.
+PatientPop reserves the right to increase its prices by no greater than 4% at any one time, decrease its prices, charge for previously free Services and change its billing methods under an Order Form on a going forward basis at any time after the first anniversary of that Order Form’s effective date, no more frequently than once per 12 month period, upon notice to you by a posting on the Services, an e-mail sent to you, or any other method for notice permitted hereunder.
 All payments required by these Terms exclude all sales, value-added, use, or other taxes, all of which Client will pay in full, except for taxes based on PatientPop’s net income.

 - Implementation Fees